Ethel Kennedy loved to be the center of attention, but she couldn’t compete with her sister-in-law, Jacqueline Bouvier Kennedy.

 Jackie was something else, and their relationship was sometimes strained.
 Ethel called Jackie ‘the Debutante.’
 Jackie called Ethel ‘a baby-making machine – wind her up and she gets pregnant.’

-Ethel Kennedy was born April 11, 1928, in Chicago, the sixth of seven children of George and Anne Skakel.
+She was born April 11, 1928, in Chicago, the sixth of seven children of George and Anne Skakel.
 Her father was a self-made millionaire, her mother came from a poor South Side Irish Catholic family.

-The Skakels moved east when Ethel in 1933, finally settling in a 31-room mansion in Greenwich, Conn., in 1936.
+The Skakels moved east when Ethel turned five in 1933, finally settling in a 31-room mansion in Greenwich, Conn., in 1936.
 The rowdy Irish brood never quite fit in with the WASPy snobs of Greenwich.

 St. Patrick’s Day